-In 1793, during the dreadful Revolution, the Château de Cabidos was pillaged and set on fire by a band of revolutionaries from the plains of Béarn.
-The Baroness of Cabidos saved the life of her family and the rest of the estate by directing the sans-culottes to the cellars where their rage dissipated by drinking all the wine produced in the castle.
+In 1793, during the terrible Revolution, the Château de Cabidos was pillaged and set on fire by a band of revolutionaries from the plains of Béarn.
+The Baroness of Cabidos saved the life of her family and the rest of the estate by directing the ‘sans-culottes’ to the cellars where their rage dissipated by drinking all the wine produced in the castle.
 The torment passed, and the descendants of the family worked to gradually rebuild the castle and its estate, particularly the garden which was built in its present form as well as the Chapel of the Virgin of the Apocalypse inside the castle tower.

 In the Heart of the Vineyard!

 It was in 1972 that Isabelle, great-granddaughter of Marie-Catherine de Trubessé decided with her husband Count Philippe du Cauzé de Nazelle, to move to this magical place where she had formerly spent most of her childhood vacations.
 It took them twenty years to restore the castle and its surroundings and to replant twenty-one acres of vines on the hillside with the local variety, Petit Manseng.
 Since the first bottling in 1995, nine hectares of vines have been replanted.

 In 2002, an air-conditioned winery was built and in 2007, Mrs. Méo Sakorn-Series, became the Maître de Chai and Technical Director.
 In 2017 Meo was named Knight of The National Order of Merit in recognition of her work and her connoisseur’s knowledge of wine.